The Lost Chord (1925 film): Plot

-As described in a review in a film magazine, Arnold Grahme (Powell), celebrated organist, returning from abroad finds that his sweetheart, Madeline (Lake), has married Count Zara, who treats her brutally and has an affair with his "cousin," Pauline (Godowsky).
+As described in a review in a film magazine, Arnold Grahme, celebrated organist, returning from abroad finds that his sweetheart, Madeline, has married Count Zara, who treats her brutally and has an affair with his "cousin," Pauline.
 Zara, jealous of Arnold, provokes a quarrel and in a duel fought later in Italy is killed by Arnold.
 Pauline in the meantime has persuaded Zara to kidnap his little daughter, Pauline.
 Madeline goes to a convent, Arnold tries to persuade her to marry him, and finally, speaking to her through his music, she agrees, but falls dead.
-Arnold’s nephew, Jack (Mack), quarrels with his chorus girl sweetheart Joan (Binney) and goes away.
+Arnold’s nephew, Jack, quarrels with his chorus girl sweetheart Joan and goes away.
 Arnold becomes interested in this girl because of her beautiful voice, falls in love with her and discovers she is Madeline's child.
 He proposes and is accepted, but the return of Jack reveals the fact that the young couple are in love with each other.
 Arnold sacrifices his own love that they may be happy, and while seeking solace at the organ the spirit of Madeline tells him "The Lost Chord" is the song of sacrifice the angels sing.